-The President’s Pen is a weekly blog written by New Vision’s President about local economic development projects and initiatives.
+The President’s Pen is a weekly blog written by Jonathan Smith, New Vision’s President and CEO about local economic development projects and initiatives.
 It also covers economic trends, workforce issues, business climate policies, and manufacturing news.

 Our community's new recreational vehicle manufacturer is going like gangbusters these days.
 Adventurer RV located their new manufacturing facility near the Yakima airport in 2008.
 Since then they have weathered the recession and continued to put down roots in Yakima.
 The company, headquartered near Vancouver British Columbia, has been in business for over 40 years.
 One of the secrets to their stability is that they operate one of the largest fleets of rental campers across Canada.
 All of the company's initial production in Yakima was shipped back north to help rejuvenate their fleet of rental campers.